Young Event Horse

 The classes will run over two days with five Phases.
 In the event of a tie, the horse closest to the optimum time in Phase D will be determined the winner.
 If there is still a tie, the marks for conformation and movement (Phase C) will determine the winner.

-Details of Phases A to E will be available here.
+Details of Phases A to E are available here.

 The grand total will be the horse's final score and will determine its final placing.